syncfusion-content/xamarin-docs/Xamarin/SfDiagram/OverviewPanel.md

 ![overview](OverviewPanel_images/OverviewPanel.gif)

 ### PreventRefresh
-Prevents the diagram to be updated in overview panel if any interaction takes place in the diagram layer.
-Prevents the diagram update for the entire actions till it turns true.
-It will be helpful when there is no need of frequent refreshing in the overview panel whenever diagram changes.
+Prevents diagram being updated in overview panel if any interaction takes place in the diagram layer.
+Prevents the diagram update for the entire actions till the property is set to true.
+This property is helpful when there is no need for frequent refreshing in the overview panel.
 {% tabs %}
 {% highlight c# %}